munificent/craftinginterpreters/book/functions.md

 if an identifier isn't defined inside the function body itself, the interpreter can look outside the function in the global scope to find it.
-In the Fibonacci example, that's how the interpreter is able to look up the recursive call to `fibonacci` inside the function's own body -- `fibonacci` is a global variable.
+In the Fibonacci example, that's how the interpreter is able to look up the recursive call to `fib` inside the function's own body -- `fib` is a global variable.

 But recall that in Lox, function declarations are allowed *anywhere* a name can be bound.
 That includes the top level of a Lox script, but also the inside of